OfekYabo/Distributed-System-Programming/Ass1/README.md

     -   **Orchestrator**: Runs on a permanent EC2 instance.
     -   **Job Tracker**: Manages multiple concurrent jobs.
 Calculates the *global* worker need by summing the requirements of all active jobs.
     -   **Auto-Scaler**: Monitors the global workload and dynamically launches/terminates **Worker** instances.
-    -   **Aggregator**: Collects results from Workers, stores them in S3, and generates a final HTML summary.
+    -   **Aggregator**: Collects results from Workers, monitors jobs progress, updates the needed workers count and generates a final HTML summary to S3.
     -   **Fault Tolerance**: Relies on SQS **Visibility Timeout**.
 If a worker crashes or fails to delete a message within the timeout (1000s), SQS automatically makes the task visible again for another worker to pick up.

 3.  **Worker (Node)**:
     -   **Processor**: Runs on transient EC2 instances.
     -   **Stateless**: Pulls tasks from SQS, processes them using Stanford NLP, and uploads results to S3.
-    -   **Robustness**: Handles large files by spilling to disk if RAM usage > 50MB.
+    -   **Robustness**: Handles large files by spilling to disk if RAM usage < 50MB.

 ## Concurrency & Threading Model
 The system uses multi-threading to handle asynchronous operations efficiently.